SmarterApp/TDS_AdministrationAndRegistrationTools/python/README.md

 ```
 You're all set!
 Make sure to always enter the correct python environment before running the loader scripts, or you may start up the wrong python version or encounter missing packages.

+It's been reported that on some CentOS installations it's necessary to manually install these packages (enter your art36 env first):
+$ pip install pyopenssl ndg-httpsclient pyasn1 "requests[security]"

 #### Ubuntu 14.04

 ```